bmatsuo/lark/docs/getting_started.md

 #Getting Started with Lark

-Here is a simple guide that will get you up and running using Lark.
-Lark uses Lua for scripting but typical uses require minimal knowledge of the language.
+Here is a simple guide that will get new users up and running with Lark.
+Lark uses Lua for scripting but typical uses like those demonstrated in this guide require minimal knowledge of the language.

+This document is meant to accompany the command reference documentation available [godoc.org](https://github.com/bmatsuo/lark/cmd/lark).
+It will help get the lark command installed and highlight the most basic and relevant parts of its usage.
+Finally, where the guide leaves off it will provide links to more detailed documentation, outside of the command reference, if required.

 ##Installing Lark